keerthanamurugaiyan/Interview-notes/Bootstrap.md

    **Notes:**
 The **card-deck** class was introduced in **Bootstrap 4 to arrange cards in a horizontal layout with equal spacing and height**.
 However, it is deprecated and no longer available in Bootstrap 5. **Instead, Bootstrap 5 encourages the use of grid utilities and flexbox classes for similar layouts**.

+**17. what is input group in bootstrap?**

+        In Bootstrap, an Input Group is a component that allows you to easily add elements like text, buttons, or dropdowns before, after, or within an input field.
+It's commonly used to enhance input fields with additional context or actions.